 Is your love for Mumbai the sole reason for your adventures?

 What is your curation process?
-Do you pick and choose your favourites to display?
+Do you pick and choose your favorites to display?

 I’d reckon that roughly two out of three cabs carry some kind of plastic-covered interiors.
 I love all the designs, even the ugly ones.
 So I simply make sure that the design is not ripped, and that I haven’t encountered it before.
 A lot of people ask me if I check the interiors before choosing to take a ride in a cab, I do not.
 This is a fun exercise for me, but I would never mess with the livelihood of a taxi driver by refusing his taxi.
 They are one of the nicest, most helpful and interesting working classes in the city.